 Middle-Class Australian Women

-A fundamental difference From Clarke’s work is that Roses in Due Season and Bleedin’ Butterflies deal with working class characters and situations.
+A fundamental difference from Clarke’s work is that Roses in Due Season and Bleedin’ Butterflies deal with working class characters and situations.
 The issue of physical and economic survival is always present.
 By contrast Jigsaws is a play about middle-class Australia.
 Clarke’s work is particularly to be valued for its rare depiction of working class women, their sufferings and triumphs.
 It’s important that feminist awareness isn’t confined to the middle class.
 On the other hand, it may well be true that working class women are already applying feminist principles, but without the luxuries of middle-class “naming” and ways of articulation.
 Jigsaws, however, deals with middle-class issues, and reflects the interests of its largely middle class audiences.

 Fighting Greyness, Finding Colour